 In exceptional cases, in which a student does not meet the requirements above, authority given a student to receive credit for a course is within the discretion of the Office of Registration & Enrollment.
 For purposes of this policy, an academic year consists of a fall semester and the immediately following spring semester.

-A student at the University of Maryland School of Law may receive credit for any course taken during a summer session at an ABA–accredited law school if the student receives, from the Office of Registration & Enrollment of the University of Maryland School of Law, approval in advance to take the course and receives a grade of C- or better in the course (credits transfer, the grade does not; although if the student receives a grade below C- in the course, the student will be so notified and then can elect, in the time and manner prescribed by the dean, to take the grade earned in the course instead ‘no credit’).
+Subject to transfer credit limits, a student at UM Carey Law may receive credit for any course taken during a summer session at an ABA–accredited law school if the student receives, from the Office of Registration & Enrollment of the University of Maryland School of Law, approval in advance to take the course and receives a grade of C- or better in the course (credits transfer, the grade does not).

 The grade CR (credit) or NC (no credit) as the case may be, will be recorded on the student’s academic record.
 Neither grade will have an impact on the cumulative grade point average, but only the CR grade will cause credits to be earned toward degree requirements.